| Who

 from the depths of the Amazon jungle

-to the thirsty borderlands of the Sahara desert.
+to the borderlands of the Sahara desert.

 He’s the author of books that chronicle his adventures.